Airport transfers Santo Domingo – how to get to Punta Cana and the city

 In case you don’t find a corresponding Santo Domingo airport shuttle, you can go with one of the other options mentioned here in this article.
 If you would like to travel to Punta Cana on a budget, check below for public transport options.

-VIP Transfer from Santo Domingo to Punta Cana
+VIP Transfer from SDQ Airport to Punta Cana

 If you prefer to have a little extra in terms of personal service for your Santo Domingo airport transportation, you can book a VIP transfer to travel in style from Santo Domingo Airport to Punta Cana.
 Those services are usually operated in very modern cars (at least a Hyundai Tucson, depending on your booking also with a Chevrolet Suburban) and include drinks, WiFi and GPS-tracking.
 The drivers also come properly dressed.
 It’s worth checking the prices as these airport transfers are sometimes not much more expensive than the regular private transfers.

-Uber From the airport in Santo Domingo to Punta Cana
+Uber from Santo Domingo Airport to Punta Cana

 Theoretically, it is also possible to take an Uber from the airport, as the popular app is up and running in Santo Domingo for a few years.
-You can call an Uber at Las Américas Airport, but I doubt that any driver will accept to take you to Punta Cana for the official Uber rate, which is just around 70 USD (quoted right now when I check the Uber app).
-While the drivers at Santo Domingo airport in general are hesitant to take passengers for the official price (see explanation below in the Santo Domingo section), it’s is simply not possible to drive to Punta Cana back and forth for 70 USD in a sustainable way, especially as the drivers have to pay a hefty commission to Uber as well.
+You can call an Uber at Las Américas Airport.
+Currently, the price is around 125 USD (quoted right now when I check the Uber app) but usually the Uber drivers at Santo Domingo airport are hesitant to take passengers for the official price (see explanation below in the Santo Domingo section) as they have to drive back empty and pay a hefty commission to Uber.

-Taxis from Santo Domingo Las Américas International Airport to Punta Cana
+Taxis from Santo Domingo Las Américas Airport to Punta Cana

 However, if you haven’t had time to prebook your Santo Domingo airport transportation, you can take a taxi from Santo Domingo Airport without a problem.